-- 10.1.1 In the interests of healthy rostering practices, the parties agree that the allocation of on-call time should be spread as evenly as practicable amongst those required to participate in an on-call roster. - 10.1.2The employee if instructed by the employer to be on call during normal off duty hours, shall, be paid an on call allowance of \$8.00 per hour except on Public Holidays when the rate shall be \$10.00 per hour. - 10.1.3The on call allowance is payable for all hours the employee is rostered on call including time covering an actual call out. - 10.1.4Unless by mutual agreement or in emergencies, no employee shall be required to remain on call for more than 40% of the employee's off-duty time in any three-weekly period. - 10.1.5In services where the employer's operational requirements and staffing levels permit, employees working seven day rosters should not be rostered on call on their rostered days off. - 10.1.6An employee who is required to be on call and report on duty within 20 minutes shall have access to an appropriate locator or a cell phone.
+- 10.1.1 In the interests of healthy rostering practices, the parties agree that the allocation of on-call time should be spread as evenly as practicable amongst those required to participate in an on-call roster. - 10.1.2 An employee who is instructed to be on call during normal off duty hours, shall be paid an on call allowance of \$8.00 per hour except on Public Holidays when the rate shall be \$10.00. - 10.1.3 The on call allowance is payable for all hours the employee is rostered on call including time covering an actual call out. - 10.1.4 Unless by mutual agreement or in emergencies, no employee shall be required to remain on call for more than 40% of the employee's off-duty time in any three-weekly period. - 10.1.5 In services where the employer's operational requirements and staffing levels permit, employees working seven day rosters should not be rostered on call on their rostered days off. - 10.1.6 An employee who is required to be on call and report on duty within 20 minutes shall have access to an appropriate locater or a cell phone.